Gagra: Gagra within the Russian Empire

 In the 16th century, Gagra and the rest of western Georgia were conquered by the Ottoman Empire.
 The western merchants were expelled and the town entered a prolonged period of decline, with much of the local population fleeing into the mountains.
 By the 18th century, the town had been reduced to little more than a village surrounded by forests and disease-ridden swamps.

-Its fortunes were restored in the 19th century when the Russian Empire expanded into the region, annexing the whole of Georgia.
-The swamps were drained and the town was rebuilt around a new military hospital.
+Russia built a small fort in Gagra in 1833 which was destroyed during the Crimean War.
+The Sadz Abkhaz who inhabited the land between Gagra and the Khosta were expelled to the Ottoman Empire after fierce battles.
+The swamps around the town were drained and the town was rebuilt around a new military hospital.
 Its population, however, was still small; in 1866, a census recorded that 336 men and 280 women, mostly local families or army officers and their dependents, lived in Gagra.
 The town suffered badly in the Russo-Turkish War, 1877-1878, when Turkish troops invaded, destroyed the town and expelled the local population.
 Russia won the war, however, and rebuilt Gagra again.

 View of Gagra's wharf sometime between 1905 and 1915.

 In 1904 the town was discovered by Duke Alexander of Oldenburg, a member of the Russian royalty.
 He saw the potential of the region's sub-tropical climate and decided to build a high-class resort there.
 Having raised a large sum of money from the government, he built a palace there for himself and constructed a number of other buildings in an eclectic variety of architectural styles from around Europe.
 A park was laid out with tropical trees, and parrots and monkeys were imported to give it an exotic feel.
 Despite the expensive work, the resort was not initially a success, although it did later attract a growing number of foreign tourists visiting on cruises of the Black Sea.
-Following the founding of the resort, the area was ceded from Sukhum Okrug to Black Sea Governorate in 1904.
+Following the founding of the resort, the area was ceded from Sukhumi Okrug to Black Sea Governorate in 1904.